 This year is expected to be one of the highest online shopping years ever.
 With the ease of being able to shop at home on your couch, consumers are realizing there is no need to face busy crowds and wait in long lines when you can order virtually every gift online.

 With this in mind, here is what you need to be cautious of:

-- Amazon Email Scam: Be cautious of emails you receive from Amazon that say your account is about to expire and your account will be de-activated if you don’t follow the provided steps.
+Retailer Email Scam: Be cautious of emails you receive from retailers saying your account is about to expire and your account will be de-activated if you don’t follow the provided steps.

 When shopping online, you can follow these steps:

 - Only provide card or account details on secure websites when checking out.
 Look for the padlock symbol.

 - Use PayPal to check out, if possible.

 - Always keep your device’s security software up-to-date.

 - Check account statements and report any suspicious transactions immediately.

 Happy holidays and safe shopping!